 The local life in Sicily makes the experience more unforgettable and close to home.
 Aside from the island’s rich history and stunning landscapes, the Sicilians are also the reasons why Sicily is a dream destination.
 The locals depict the whole meaning of the phrase ‘la dolce vita’.
 The sweet life here is even more loving than you can imagine.
 It is as if the people especially the ones from the suburbs have no worries.
 Life is simpler and very serene.

 Local life in Sicily

 There are many major cities in Sicily where lifestyles are busier than the ones living in seaside towns or mountain villages.
 However, you will find out that even so, Sicilians tend to always stick to their old practices.
-These cultures and traditions that framed their unique identity.
-That wherever they are, family always comes first and being nice will not cost you a cent.
+These cultures and traditions framed their unique identity.
+That wherever they are, family always comes first, and being nice will not cost you a cent.

 Sicilians live an easy-going but straightforward way of lifestyle.
 Their hearts sing together with their words because they live life with so much passion and warmth.
 Sicily and its people are probably one of the most favourite subjects of writers and artists since the ancient years.
 The arts, as well as the foods, define their history.